Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Top ranked methods

 \subsection{\fcolorbox{white}{pink}{\rule{0pt}{9pt}\rule{9pt}{0pt}} YN-LAB team (Zhu Xiaoying \etal)}

-The proposed method adopts the curriculum learning paradigm \cite{bengio2009curriculum}, where the training process is organized to gradually tackle tasks of growing complexity.
+The global pipeline of the YN-LAB team is presented in \figureabvr \ref{fig:ynlab}.
+The proposed method adopts the curriculum learning paradigm \cite{bengio2009curriculum}, in which the training process is organized to gradually tackle tasks of increasing complexity.
 It begins with an initial segmentation task targeting larger regions of interest around the ground-truth landmarks, and it progresses to a more detailed segmentation task focusing on smaller regions.
-The global pipeline of this approach is presented in \figureabvr \ref{fig:ynlab}.